WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 28. Refresh the console, and then verify that the certificate for Oscar is restored.

-**Results**: After completing this exercise, you will have implemented certificate enrollment and archive functionality.
+**Results**: After completing this exercise, you'll have implemented certificate enrollment and archive functionality.